tasxatzial/2048-game/README.md

 ## Customization

-Although the current UI features the classic 2048 game, you can easily edit the code to create a custom game or even add some of the options below directly to the UI.
+Although the current UI features the classic 2048 game, we can easily edit the code to create a custom game or even add some of the options below directly to the UI.

 ### Game

-The main game class is [GameModel.js](src/js/GameModel.js), which supports passing an object as an argument in its costructor.
-Possible keys of this object are:
+We can define a custom game by creating an object with the following possible keys:

 * `gameOptions`: An object with possible keys:
   * `winConditionFnName`: The function name in [WinCondition.js](src/js/gameModel/WinCondition.js).
 Specifies the win condition of a game.